kgrim/vanilla-js-mini-games/js-only-examples/README.md

 # Game Examples

-The 3 examples in this folder show how the Javascript files have been altered to create the games.
-All games have one button functionality, infinate play and a timer.
+The three examples in this folder show how the Javascript files have been altered to create the games.
+All games have one button functionality, infinite play, and a timer.

 ## High Riser
 * **Aim:** the player constantly moving from left to right.
 Clicking on the button makes the player jump on the next floor where there are no walls or 1 wall or both walls.